 What level of conversation are you engaging in online and offline?
 Who do you follow on social media?
 Who follows you?
 What platforms do you communicate in and are they the right mix of media platforms for you?

 Here are a few simple tips for keeping your content relevant:

 When your followers know when and how you are going to post, it makes it easier for them to keep track of your updates.
 This means knowing your audience and what your brand represents and finding the best delivery mechanisms and styles to make that connection.

 2. While content is king, context is CRITICAL.

 While you should remain relevant, some brands go the route of distasteful, which results in a culture shock for their followers.
-A brand known for its poise and timelessly classy posts, shouldn’t overnight start flooding their timeline with emojis filled filtered images.
-In 2014, DiGiorno Pizza jumped on the hashtag #WhyIStayed with the response, ‘You had Pizza.’ #WhyIStayed, however, was a hashtag developed to start conversation about why women stayed in abuse relationships.
+A brand known for its poise and timelessly classy posts, shouldn’t overnight start flooding its timeline with emojis-filled filtered images.
+In 2014, DiGiorno Pizza jumped on the hashtag #WhyIStayed with the response, ‘You had Pizza.’ #WhyIStayed, however, was a hashtag developed to start conversation about why women stayed in abusive relationships.
 They didn’t understand or research the context of the hashtag and inadvertently made light of the struggle many women silently go through.

 3. Monitor engagement and know when to adjust.